AMDESE/sev-tool/readme.md

          ```
 2. platform_status
      - Input args: none
-     - Outputs: The current platform status
+     - Outputs: The current platform status will be printed to the screen
      - Example
          ```sh
          $ sudo ./sevtool --platform_status